 - Keeping you updated about the industry, changes to legislation, events, etc.;

 - Contacting you for surveys and research;

-- As part of the benefits of your membership, some of your data (as with contact details and addresses) might be shared with our regional or other member-led groups which might interest your business, to facilitate their engagement with you.
+- As part of the benefits of your membership, some of your data (as with contact details and addresses) might be shared with our regional or other member-led groups that might interest your business, to facilitate their engagement with you.
 Likewise, you will also have access to their details.
 Each such group is subject to a confidentiality agreement and shall always keep your data secured;

 - In order to take advantage of some of your membership benefits, your data will have to be processed.
 This will be subject to changes if new benefits are added to our portfolio.
 At the moment, these benefits are:

-- If you buy a ticket to an event or order a publication from us, we will also collect the necessary data for that booking or to provide you access to the publication or to post it to you.
+- If you buy a ticket to an event or order a publication from us, we will also collect the necessary data for that booking or provide you access to the publication or to post it to you.
 All relevant information about these transactions will be specified to you at the time of the booking/purchase.
 As this is a transaction, we will have the legal obligation to process your data on this occasion.

 - We will also process your data if that is necessary for compliance with a legal obligation which we are subject to.

 Your information as a respondent to a survey or newsletter subscriber will be used for: